Louisiana

 A. Licensing

 The Licensing for Ex-Offenders Act of 2017, La.
-Rev. Stat. § 37:31 through 36, was substantially rewritten in 2022 by SB639, Act 486.6.
+R.S. § 37:31 through 36, was substantially rewritten in 2022 by SB639, Act 486.
+The 2017 law replaced a 2014 law that authorized “provisional licenses” for persons with a criminal history.
 The 2022 law establishes a binding pre-application determination process with a “directly related” standard and individualized consideration. § 37:33 through 36.
 A decision must be given within 45 days, and it must be in writing.
 If a denial, it must specify the factors listed in § 37:2950(A)(2) (see below).
 It repealed a list of crimes that could not qualify for licensure.
-“A final determination that a criminal conviction will prevent a person from receiving a license shall be in writing and include notice of the
+“A final determination that a criminal conviction will prevent a person from receiving a license shall be in writing and include notice of the right to appeal the determination and notice of the earliest date the application may

 10 reapply for a license.” § 37:34.
 It also repealed a provision “requiring” a licensing agency to issue a license to an “otherwise qualified” individual, § 37:32.

-The new law revised a more general preexisting provision dealing with the effect of a criminal record on licensure, which provides that a person may not be disqualified from licensure based on a conviction unless it “directly relates to the position of employment sought, or to the specific occupation, trade or profession for which the license, permit or certificate is sought.” § 37:2950(A)(1).
+Standards and procedures for licensure: The new law revised a more general preexisting provision dealing with the effect of a criminal record on licensure, which provides that a person may not be disqualified from licensure based on a conviction unless it “directly relates to the position of employment sought, or to the specific occupation, trade or profession for which the license, permit or certificate is sought.” § 37:2950(A)(1).
 The new law specifies for the first time the factors that must be taken into account in determining “direct relationship:” The nature and seriousness of the offense, the nature of the specific duties and responsibilities for which the license, permit, or certificate is required, the amount of time that has passed since the conviction, facts relevant to the circumstances of the offense, including any aggravating or mitigating circumstances or social conditions surrounding the commission of the offense, and evidence of rehabilitation or treatment undertaken by the person since the conviction. § 2950(A)(2).
 A provision requiring that reasons for denial by in writing was repealed, and a new provision added allowing any complaints to be adjudicated under the state’s APA. § 2950(B).

-Significantly, the 2022 law substantially narrowed the lengthy lists of exempt agencies in both § 37:36 and §2950(D) so that they now include only gambling and racing agencies, including the gaming enforcement division of the state police — but not other law enforcement licenses.7
+Significantly, the 2022 law substantially narrowed the lengthy lists of exempt agencies in both § 37:36 and §2950(D) so that they now include only gambling and racing agencies, including the gaming enforcement division of the state police — but not other law enforcement licenses.5

 By virtue of a law passed in 2018, the governor is required to conduct regular periodic reviews of the standards applied by occupational licensing agencies.
 As finally enacted, this last-mentioned law substantially watered down provisions in earlier versions of the legislation that would have limited agency consideration of criminal records in licensing actions.